 The most practical way of travelling to this walk is on Metrobus 270 (see Transport below), but in theory walkers can once again access this area by train.
 After a break of half a century the Bluebell Railway (one of the oldest and most successful preservation railways in the country) has restored a link to the main line at East Grinstead.
-Even if you don't travel this way all the walk options except those with the morning short cut go alongside the railway for almost 1 km, so there is a good chance of seeing a steam train chugging by.
-You also have the opportunity to visit the nicely-preserved Horsted Keynes station.
+All the walk options except those with the morning short cut go alongside the Bluebell Railway for almost 1 km, so there is a good chance of seeing a steam train chugging by.
+You could also visit the nicely-preserved Horsted Keynes station.

 As with any walk in the High Weald, you will need to be prepared for muddy or waterlogged paths at almost any time of the year.

 Shorter routes are described for both the morning and afternoon sections, reducing the walk by 2¼ km and 3 km respectively.
 The first omits the interesting section alongside the Bluebell Railway but goes past a series of attractive fishing lakes.
-The second takes a more direct route from the lunch pub, omitting the loop around Ashdown Forest.
+The second takes a more direct route from the lunch pub, omitting most of the stretch through Ashdown Forest.